airshipit/airshipctl/docs/source/developers.md

 this is as follows:

 1. `git clone` the `opendev.org/airship/airshipctl` repository.
-2. Create a new working branch (`git checkout -b feat/my-feature`) and do your work on that branch.
+2. Create a new working branch (`git checkout -b feature/my-feature`) and do your work on that branch.
+This will act as your topic in Gerrit.
-3. When you are ready for us to review, push your branch to gerrit using `git-review`.
-For more information on the gerrit workflow, see the [OpenDev documentation]( https://docs.openstack.org/contributors/common/setup-gerrit.html).
+3. When you are ready for us to review, push your branch to Gerrit using `git-review`.
+For more information on the Gerrit workflow, see the [OpenDev documentation]( https://docs.openstack.org/contributors/common/setup-gerrit.html).

 ### Go Conventions

 We follow the Go coding style standards very closely.
-Typically, running `go fmt` will make your code beautiful for you.
+Typically, running `go fmt -s -w ./` will make your code beautiful for you.

 We also typically follow the conventions of `golangci-lint`.